gauthiergogo/whitespace-steganography/README.md

 # Whitespace Steganography

+Multiple licenses: You do not have to use the GPL: This code is also part of a freely licensed book.
+Please have a look at infiniteadventures.de for more information.

 Whitespace steganography for Infinite Adventures 2

 Use HTML's interpretation of multiple spaces to hide base64 code on any HTML page.
 Used by protagonist "Free" in the book "Infinite Adventures 2". http://infiniteadventures.de